Top 10 Things to Know When Moving to Germany

 2. Lazy Sundays

 Sundays are truly considered a day of rest here in Germany.
 All malls and grocery stores are closed on Sundays.
-However, you can still usually find some restaurants, bakeries and gas stations open.
+However, you can still usually find some restaurants, bakeries, and gas stations open.

 As a result of slower-paced Sundays, Saturday is a big shopping day here in Baden Württemberg.
 Initially, it takes some getting used to.
 But once you plan accordingly, we have found it is almost a relief to have fewer distractions on one day of the week.
 It helps us focus more on getting outdoors and spending quality time together as a family.